-Agencies were also provided a copy of the draft Reinfeld Secondary Plan for review and comment from a period of MONTH DATE YEAR TBC.
+Agencies were also provided a copy of the draft Reinfeld Secondary Plan for review and comment for a referral period from April 29, 2021 to May 14, 2021.
+Comments received from the agency referral informed final revisions to the Secondary Plan.